2020 Dems flood into Nevada for forum, campaign events

 At least 19 Democratic presidential candidates will be in Las Vegas on Saturday for a forum hosted by the country’s largest union of public employees, with several of the 2020 hopefuls planning to host additional public events throughout the week.

-The American Federation of State, County and Municipal Employees, alongside media partner Huffington Post, will host the forum from 9 a.m. to 3:15 p.m. on the second floor of UNLV’s student union building.
+The American Federation of State, County and Municipal Employees and media partner Huffington Post will host the forum from 9 a.m. to 3:15 p.m. on the second floor of UNLV’s student union building.
 The Huffington Post will also livestream the event.

 The attendee list includes former Vice President Joe Biden; Sens.
-Bernie Sanders, Elizabeth Warren, Kamala Harris, Amy Klobuchar and Cory Booker; former Rep. Beto O’Rourke; South Bend Mayor Pete Buttigieg and former Housing and Urban Development Secretary Julian Castro.
+Bernie Sanders, Elizabeth Warren, Kamala Harris, Amy Klobuchar and Cory Booker; former Rep. Beto O’Rourke; South Bend, Indiana, Mayor Pete Buttigieg; and former Housing and Urban Development Secretary Julian Castro.

 Each candidate will answer a series of questions during a 15-minute time slot.
-They will not be on stage at the same time, according to the event’s organizers.
+They will not be on stage at the same time, according to event organizers.

 The forum comes just days after the second wave of national debates, hosted by CNN in Detroit.